 - Airport transfer services including TransVip and Delfos are still operating as normal and can be booked online.
 However, roadblocks have disrupted transport to the airport.
-This is no longer happening, but if you are concerned, confirm by contacting your transfer service at least 24 hours in advance of your planned transfer to ensure that everything is working as necessary.
+This could happen if vehicle protests start again in March, so be sure to contact your transfer service at least 24 hours in advance of your planned transfer to ensure that everything is working as necessary.

 - Public transport, including the metro and services to and from the airport are operating regularly throughout the day.
 Most metro stations are back up and running and you can find a handy diagram of the functionality of the entire metro system here to see which remain closed.